 Two woman were in the water with their drinks when a wave came up and knocked one of them over.
 She managed to hold the drink up in the air and not spill it.
 The woman was laughing hysterically saying, “I didn’t lose my drink,” which was funny, except that she kept repeating herself over and over, getting louder and louder.

 I swam away.

 On the same vacation, I was drinking my third glass of wine of the night, while watching my son swim in the pool.
 It was a perfect night, beautiful and warm.
 And I thought why I am I drinking this, I don’t even want it.
 So, I tossed the wine in the bushes.

-When I got home from vacation.
-I wracked my brain for ways to make this whole not drinking thing stick, as I had tried to quit many times before.
-I knew I needed accountability and a challenge.
+When I got home from vacation, I tried to think of a way I could stop drinking and stay sober.
+I knew I needed accountability.
 So, I pledged to quit booze for one year and donate the projected money I would save to a local hospice on Facebook.

 It’s much harder to change your mind and go back to drinking, if you have told a lot of people that you are going to quit for a year.

 and yet, I will say for anyone reading here, that I tried this (announcing it publicly) and for me that completely backfired in terms of maintaining my own interest in it.
 I think it’s because I’m a bit of a recovering people-pleaser, and announcing it made it feel like I was doing it for *them* (i.e. anybody who knew, and who might care whether I succeeded) rather than just for me.
 I didn’t want to let them down, and yet the pressure of that fear ultimately caused me to self-sabotage.